-Any information that reasonably indicates a possible violation of any code, rule, or policy governing conduct within the School of Pharmacy may be reported to the Office of Admissions and Student Affairs (OASA).
+Any information that reasonably indicates a possible violation of any code, rule, or policy governing conduct within the School of Pharmacy may be reported to the Office of Student Affairs (OASA).
 All potential infractions shall be referred to the Admissions and Outreach Committee for handling in accordance with the judicial procedures as described in the "Judicial Procedures of the Professionalism Committee" section of this Bulletin.
-The Professionalism Committee mediates the judicial process, decisions, and sanctions for current and returning School of Pharmacy students whereas the Admissions and Outreach Committee mediates the judicial process, decisions and sanctions for matriculating students and makes ultimate decisions about the matriculation of an accepted applicant.
+The Professionalism Committee mediates the judicial process, decisions, and sanctions for current and returning School of Pharmacy students whereas the Admissions and Outreach Committee mediates the judicial process, decisions, and sanctions for current and returning school of Pharmacy students whereas the Admissions and Outreach Committee mediates the judicial process, decisions, and sanctions for matriculating students and makes ultimate decisions about the matriculation of an accepted applicant.